Ryan Jeffers Player Props: Twins vs. Tigers

 - He has gone deep in 13.3% of his games in 2023 (eight of 60), and 4.3% of his trips to the plate.

-- Jeffers has an RBI in 16 of 60 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- Jeffers has picked up an RBI in 26.7% of his games this season, with more than one RBI in 10.0% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.